Christian Treatment Vs. Christian Track

-Does a Christian counseling differ from secular therapy?
+Does Christian counseling differ from secular therapy?

 A Christian counselor is equipped with the Holy Spirit (the true counselor) living inside them to break the power of strongholds.
 This provides discernment and spiritual wisdom that can’t be taught in a textbook.
 However, a Christian counselor still needs to follow structure, a plan and a clinical treatment pathway.
 Many programs use cognitive behavioral therapy.
 We very much agree with this – this involves finding false messages and beliefs and then replacing them with positive, truth-based messages.
 Finding lies and misconceptions is a valid part of overcoming addiction.
 However, God’s Word and the Holy Spirit are the messenger of those truths, rather than just a human perspective.
+Christian Treatment is best.

-I’m a Christian and a Failure, Will I be Judged?
+I’m a Christian and a failure, will I be judged?

+First of all, failure is an inappropriate word when dealing with this affliction.
+We are all a work in progress.
 Christian treatment uses God’s Word as the authority, but under the anointing of God’s grace and the hope of healing.
 Jesus didn’t come to judge, but to redeem.
 That is the basic pattern of restoring believers who have fallen into addiction.
 Everyone in the program is going through the same thing, and everyone shared the same hope.
 Facing truth can be difficult, and allowing God to expose the things in our heart that needs cleansing and change takes courage and humility.
 But the results are powerful, and they lead us into the life God designed.
 A true Christian program would not shame someone for their sin, nor excuse it.
 They would be asked to confront it, and then seek the power of grace to overcome.
 This is known as repentance and it is the pathways of finding God’s power and love.

 Do I really need to be around other Christians?